sugaroverflow/oopPokemonJourney/presentation.md

   // other properties and methods..
 }
 ```

+???
+- ElectricPokemon is extending pokemon
+- and defining it's strengths and weaknesses.

+(T) One more step into inheritance would be the Pikachu class.
 --
 ```php
 class Pikachu extends ElectricPokemon {
   // properties and attack() method.
 }
 ```

+???
+- and here, note that we aren't defining those getters and setters.

+(T) Go ahead and create a pikachu object.
 --
 ```php